Miscellaneous Material Related to Standards

 Be a Three-Dimensional Man

-This is part of the Code of Honor.
+This is the 5th point of the Code of Honor shown below.
 The three dimensions are dimensions of character:

-It is implied that to be "three-dimensional" you should exhibit these three qualities in roughly equal proportion, or at the very least, you should have equal potential in all three areas.
+It is implied that to be "three-dimensional" one should exhibit these three qualities in roughly equal proportion, or at the very least, you should have equal potential in all three areas.
 It is of course necessary to adjust to what is needed in a situation.
-One often-overlooked failing in being three-dimensional, is letting one attribute conceal the others: you feel all three inside, but express only one.
+One often-overlooked failing in being three-dimensional is letting one attribute conceal the others: perhaps feeling all three inside but expressing only one.

-The Code of Honor of MDI was inherited from the men of the early Sterling community.
+The Code of Honor is a cultural artifact of the early Sterling men's community.
 It represents a large part of the unspoken code of conduct inherently present within all men:

 1. Commitment Before Ego